Interview preparation

 How do I prepare for a MindTickle interview?

 Prepare by role: identify the role you're applying for, then practise the standard interview rounds and most-asked questions for that role type.
-MindTickle is currently hiring for Software Engineer, UI/UX Designer and Digital Marketing roles, so focus there.
+MindTickle is currently hiring for Software Engineer, UI/UX Designer and Business Development Manager roles, so focus there.
 Use OnJob's free AI mock interview to rehearse with instant feedback, and review the role-specific question lists below.
 These are general role-based questions, not leaked MindTickle questions.

 What questions are asked in a MindTickle interview?